Foundry's provincial virtual services

 Note: Only medical doctors (including psychiatrists) can make a diagnosis of a mental illness and prescribe medication.

 Don’t have a family doctor?
-You can visit any Walk in Clinic, no appointment is necessary.
-You can also find a family doctor in your community by visiting the physician directory on the College of Physicians and Surgeons website or calling them at 1-800-461-3008.
+You can visit any walk-in clinic, no appointment is necessary.
+In some communities, you can visit an Urgent and Primary Care Centre for same-day care for a new or worsening mental health concern.
+You can also find a family doctor in your community by visiting the Health Connect Registry.

 Except for a few specialized services, visits to a doctor are free of charge if you have a BC CareCard or have coverage from another provincial medical services plan.